Nytol Herbal Tablets vs Kalms Night: Which Natural Sleep Aid Works Best in the UK?

 Key Differences:

-Nytol Herbal Tablets contain significantly higher doses of valerian root, widely studied for its sedative effects.
+As you can see, Nytol Herbal Tablets contain more than four times as much valerian root, which is noted for its mildly sedative effects.

 How Do They Work?